eric-mitchell/macaw-min/README.md

 This code trains MACAW on the simple Cheetah-Direction problem, which has only two tasks (forwards and backwards). `impl.py` contains example of loading the offline data (`build_networks_and_buffers`) and performing meta-training (loop in `run.py`). `losses.py` contains the MACAW loss functions for adaptation the value function and policy. `utils.py` contains the replay buffer implementation that loads the offline data.

+## Offline Data

+The offline data can be downloaded from [this link](https://drive.google.com/drive/folders/1rj7BEjQvJJ2OgGn2IJerWT2qr_E5NZTS?usp=sharing).
+It should be saved to a directory `macaw_offline_data/cheetah_dir` within the main project directory.

 # Citation